sonyphoebeb/JavaScript-/README.md

            * Keep JS code structured by using external .js files.

 Tomorrow, I will continue with JavaScript Data Types and Operators in detail.

+📅 Date: 27-08-2025
+# Day 12 – JavaScript Basics
+Today I practiced **JavaScript Increment/Decrement** and **HTML Events** with external JS functions.

+✅ What I Learned
+How to use HTML events to make a webpage interactive.
+Linking external JavaScript file (events.js) with HTML.
+Handling mouse, keyboard, form, and window events.
+Using DOM methods like getElementById() to dynamically update content.

+📝 Events Implemented
+🔘 Mouse Events
+onclick → Show current date & time. ondblclick → Show my name on double-click. onmouseover & onmouseout → Trigger alert or change text when hovering in/out.

+⌨️ Keyboard Events
+onkeydown & onkeyup → Display which key was pressed/released using event.key.

+📌 Form & Input Events
+onchange → Detect selected option from dropdown. onfocus & onblur → Highlight input field when active/inactive. oninput → Show live typed text instantly. onsubmit → Show alert on form submission and prevent page reload with return false;.

+🌍 Window Events
+window.onload → Executes when the page finishes loading. window.onresize → Logs a message whenever browser window is resized.

+🚀 Key Takeaways
+Events connect user actions to JavaScript logic.
+Inline event attributes (onclick="...") can be separated into external JS for cleaner code. event.key captures the exact key pressed. return false; in onsubmit stops default form submission behavior (page reload).
+Window events allow responding to page load and resize actions.

+👉 This project is a hands-on reference for commonly used HTML + JS events.